Chevrolet Chevette: Initial features and annual updates

-In 1979, the Holley two-barrel carburetor became standard on all models.
+1979: For 1979, the Holley two-barrel carburetor became standard on all models.
 The front fascia was revised with a flat hood, no longer wrapping down to the bumper.
 New for 1979 was a large chrome grille with Chevrolet's "bow-tie" emblem and rectangular headlights.
 A new air-injection system was introduced to improve catalytic-converter function at idle.
 An active passenger-restraint system was introduced in small numbers as an option which featured a lower hanging dashboard, automatic seatbelts, and a center-dash console.
 Chevette sales totaled more than 451,000 units – a figure that would rank it second only to Chevrolet's new Citation, which had a much longer model run (sales had started in April 1979).
 Consumer Guide testers managed "an honest 29 mpg in the city and 39 mpg on the highway".

-The 1980 rear fascia was revised with a squared-off hatch, wraparound taillights with combined, single-colored turn signals, and a round gas-filler door.
+1980: For MY 1980 rear fascia was revised with a squared-off hatch, wraparound taillights with combined, single-colored turn signals, and a round gas-filler door.